Babak Dadvand M.D.

 A majority of males with gynecomastia have a glandular component.
 This is breast tissue that is centered underneath the areola.
 There is usually also a variable amount of fatty tissue that surrounds this breast tissue as well.
 Men who are obese may have this form of gynecomastia.
 This is due to the increased conversion of androgens to estrogens by tissue aromatase.
 However, more often obese males have an excess of fatty tissue with little or no excess in glandular tissue.
 The distinction is important because it may respond to diet and exercise.
 In men with excess fatty tissue who do not show a response to diet and exercise liposuction is an effective technique to correct the problem.

 Another issue with obese men is that they may have a degree of breast ptosis (droopiness) or even skin excess.
 The treatment for these patients will involve skin excision, areolar reduction, breast lift, or a combination of the three.
-These cases need to be addressed on an individual manner and the resultant scars and risks need to be explained fully to the patients.
-In some cases the procedures will need to be staged.
-In the first stage the excess breast and fatty tissue is removed and the skin is allowed to retract.
+These cases need to be addressed in an individual manner and the resultant scars and risks need to be explained fully to the patients.
+In some cases, the procedures will need to be staged.
+In the first stage, the excess breast and fatty tissue are removed and the skin is allowed to retract.
 In a second stage performed months later whatever remaining excess skin is removed.
-This approach may limit the amount of extra scars that need to be made.
+This approach may limit the number of extra scars that need to be made.